 What To Expect: Famous temples of Kerala host this festival and flaunt the grandeur with lavish decorations, adorned elephants, music, dance, fireworks and numerous religious traditions.
 The celebrations also feature hoisting of a holy flag, processions around the countryside, and offerings of rice and coconuts made to God as the procession moves ahead.

-The whole celebration gives a glimpse of the religious traditions of Kerala and is a must see for those who are fascinated by the pomp of Kerala’s religious traditions.
+The whole celebration gives a glimpse of this unique festival celebrated in Kerala and is a must see for those who are fascinated by the pomp of Kerala’s religious traditions.
 Some of the best temple festivals of Kerala are held in the temples of Thrissur, Sabarimala, Attukal, Padmanabhaswamy, Vaikom and Chinakkathoor, among others.
 Of these, Thrissur Pooram is the most gala temple festival that promises a visual treat for spectators.

 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!

 Vishu marks the beginning of Malayali year and is one of the most important and famous festivals of Kerala.
 Mostly celebrated at home, a pooja with the family and the evening feast are the highlights of this Hindu festival.

 What To Expect: A night before Vishu, a number of auspicious articles are collected and then arranged in a small vessel in a particular fashion.
 This vessel is kept in the prayer room.
 The morning starts with Kani Kanal – the first sight of Lord Vishu.
 Later, the whole family gathers to eat Sadya (mid-day feast), followed by fireworks in the evening.